International ecommerce

 Weglot’s translation glossary

 Weglot works by automatically detecting, translating, and displaying your Shopify store under language subdomains or subdirectories.
-Using a first layer of machine translation, your store will be 100% translated (including your checkout and product descriptions) instantly.
+Using a first-layer AI translation, your store will be 100% instantly translated (including your checkout and product descriptions).

-Translation quality assurance is key in localization, and with Weglot, you get complete editing control over all your translations, an inbuilt glossary, translation memory, URL exclusion, and more.
+Translation quality assurance is key in localization.
+With Weglot, you get complete editing control over all your translations, an inbuilt glossary, translation memory, URL exclusion, and more.
 These features mean you can have a multilingual store running almost hands-free after setup.

 “The biggest win for us is the time we’ve saved.
 It takes us about ten minutes twice a week to double-check everything is running how we want it.
 Everything else is done by Weglot.”